 More information > Trusted List of qualified electronic trust services providers

-In Signaturit we feel honoured to be one of the first private technology companies that have successfully passed the conformity assessment in order to be qualified providers of electronic trust services.
-We are currently in the process of joining the list of trust of Spain (TSL) by the Secretary of State for the Information Society and the Digital Agenda, attached to the Ministry of Economy and Enterprise.
+That is why we appear on the list of trust of Spain (TSL) by the Secretary of State for the Information Society and the Digital Agenda, attached to the Ministry of Economy and Business.

 This recognition is added to the one we already obtained as trusted third parties according to the Law of Services of the Information Society (LSSI - Law 34/2002, of July 11, Services of the Information Society and Electronic Commerce).